BCDevOps/devops-platform-workshops/openshift-201/logging.md

 ![kibana-filter](images/logging/kibana-filter.png)

 You should now only see your entries in the list similar to the query we performed above.
-You can also save this filter by clicking the save button at the top just like we did with the query
+You can also save this filter by clicking the save button at the top just like we did with the query.

 ## Conclusion
 There are many fields available to choose from.
 Feel free to experiment with adding other fields to your results.
 For example you could add the `kubernetes.container_image` to your list if you are interested in looking at which version of the app the logs are from.

 The queries we did in this lab are pretty simple.
-Take a looka the [Kibana Query Language](https://www.elastic.co/guide/en/kibana/current/kuery-query.html) for more information on how to write complex queries.
+Take a look at the [Kibana Query Language](https://www.elastic.co/guide/en/kibana/current/kuery-query.html) for more information on how to write complex queries.

 ### Clean up
 To clean up the lab environment run the following command to delete all of the resources we created: